 - duty firearms

 During the training, you receive an allowance of $125 per week plus accommodations and meals.
-We will cover the cost of one round trip from your home residence to the College of Border Services.
+We will cover the cost of one round trip from your home residence to the Canada Border Services College.

 If you are currently a public servant and are invited to attend training at our college, refer to your collective agreement and talk to your manager about the appropriate leave option.